thekordy/ticketit/README.md

 ### To Do:
 1. Users email notifications
+2. Tickets access restriction (Only ticket owner, an agent, or an admin whom has access to the ticket)
-2. Tickets filters and search
+3. Tickets filters and search
-3. Dashboard stats and graphs
+4. Dashboard stats and graphs
-4. Configurable Start and Close statuses (From admin panel)
+5. Configurable Start and Close statuses (From admin panel)
-5. Forms validation
+6. Forms validation

 ## Installation
 **First Make sure you have got all dependents working:**